|search engine by freefind|

-Chinese Porcelain Marks - This marks section right now illustrates close to 1,500 porcelain marks.
+Chinese Porcelain Marks - A publication of Gotheberg.com, this marks section right now illustrates close to 1,500 porcelain marks.
 In the navigation panel to the left you will the main groups and within the pages further links to even more sections where similar marks of a certain kind might be grouped.
 Whenever possible each mark also have a link to a larger picture of the piece the mark was found on, and the mark itself.

 Understanding Chinese Reign Marks, Getting Started - Specialist Kate Hunt, Head of Sale for Chinese Works of Art at Christie’s South Kensington, offers an extensive guide to reign marks, what they reveal about emperors and dynasties, and how to tell fakes from ‘apocryphal’ marks

 Dating old pottery is difficult - especially one that has been in operation for over 200 years such as Wedgwood.

 Manufacturers were not overly concerned about sticking to 'rules' and would interchange marks - using different marks at the same time and using old batches later in the production runs.